 It is advantageous to your lender to have the vehicle loan remain in both your name and your ex-spouses, since it can legally pursue either of you in the event you default on the payments.
 Because of this, not all banks will agree to modify your loan terms.

-Refinance the vehicle.
+To remove you're ex-spouse's name, you'll need to refinance the vehicle.
 By refinancing the car, you are taking out a new loan to pay off the current loan.
 Provided you take out the new loan on your own, your ex-spouse's name will no longer appear within the loan paperwork, and you will take over full responsibility for making payments.
-Refinancing is only possible if the value of the car exceeds the amount you still owe on the current loan.
+Refinancing is only possible if the value of the car exceeds the amount you still owe on the current loan, says Cars Direct.

 It is important to note that refinancing the original car loan will result in a new interest rate that may be higher than the one currently present on the vehicle.
 This, in turn, can result in higher monthly payments.
 In most states, your ex-spouse must agree before you can refinance the vehicle into your name only.
 Affordable Family Lawyer also points out that a judge will not order a refinance unless you are able to prove you can afford it.